 It's critical that you take steps to secure and account for your radios, especially when they're not actively being used for law enforcement purposes.
-Are you confident that none of your radios have gone missing or been cloned?
+Are you confident that none of your radios have gone missing or been compromised?

-Here are some ways you can better manage your radios and keep your officers safe in the field.
+Here are some ways you can better manage your radios and keep your officers safe in the field:

-Keep Radios Secure When Not in Use
+Lock Up Radios When Not in Use

 To keep radios from landing in the wrong hands, keep them in secure lockers away from open areas, while still allowing the radios to be quickly and easily accessed by the officers who need them.